ha5dzs/nyuad-aprs-server/README.md

 #### Configure trackdirect

-Before starting the websocket server you need to update the trackdirect configuration file (trackdirect/config/trackdirect.ini).
-Read through the configuration file and make any necessary changes.
+Before starting the websocket server you need to update the trackdirect configuration file (`trackdirect/config/trackdirect.ini`).

+**PLEASE READ THIS FILE, UNDERSTAND IT, and CHANGE THE STATION CALLSIGNS!**

 ```shell
 nano /opt/trackdirect/config/trackdirect.ini